 Some birth control methods use hormones.
 They will have either both an estrogen and a progestin or a progestin alone.
 You need a prescription for most hormonal birth control methods.

-3. Projestin Injections: It is given into a woman’s buttock or the upper arm, and over the next 12 weeks the hormone is slowly released into your bloodstream.
+A woman’s buttock or the upper arm is injected with this, and over the next 12 weeks the hormone is slowly released into your bloodstream.

 Permanent Methods of Birth Control

-These methods are best for men, women, and couples who feel certain they do not want to have children in the future.
+If you are a man, woman, or a couples who feel certain they do not want to have children in the future.
 It is very difficult or impossible to reverse.

 We at Regency have an expert and experienced team of Gynaecologists to help you figure out which method is suitable for you.
 For more information, visit Regency Hospital.